skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

 - **Plugin Resource Files** :white_check_mark:

-- **Task Scheduling**: :hammer:
+- **Task Scheduling**: :o:
+  - Sync tasks scheduling is implemented.

-  - We've made it possible to run tasks on the main thread, but the API is not implemented yet.
+  - We've made it possible to run interval/delayed tasks, but the API is not implemented yet.
-  - Tick counting system may return inaccurate results.
   - We've encountered issues with `BukkitWorker` and we're working around them.
+  - Tasks are not associated with plugins and cannot be cancelled.
+  - Suboptimal task polling system.

 - **Server Operations** :hammer: